Therapy Finder Advisor

 Immunotherapy has recently made significant progress in patients with NSCLC.
 In particular, strategies targeting the PD-1/PD-L1 axis (PD-1 is an inhibitory receptor expressed by T cells) have shown promising results in lung cancer patients (Forde PM, et al. 2013).

-The approved MEK inhibitor Mekinist (trametinib) demonstrated tolerability and clinical activity in advanced NSCLC when given in combination with docetaxel (Gandara DR, et al.2013).
+Finally, the approved MEK inhibitor Mekinist (trametinib) demonstrated tolerability and clinical activity in advanced NSCLC when given in combination with docetaxel (Gandara DR, et al.2013).
 Other MEK inhibitor combinations are being tested in clinical trials.

 |Drug||Other names||Drug Target||Manufacturer||Status|